Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 The National Association of Insurance Commissioners (NAIC) creates rules to be followed by insurance companies for “statutory reserving.”
 Such rules provide minimum reserves that a company must hold for claims that have been reported or incurred.
 The 1987 Commissioners Group Disability Table (CGDT) provides specific guidance for the valuation of group LTD claim reserves although the specifics of calculations should be left to experienced actuaries.

-In other words, the insurance company simply may not have enough money in reserves to extend a reasonable buyout offer on your claim.
+In other words, the insurance company simply may not have enough money in reserves to extend a reasonable long-term disability buyout offer on your claim.

 2. You have had active cancer treatment within the last 5 years